Docs / Self-Host

 Why self-hosting matters

 Some people want the hosted app because it is easy.
-Others want their own runtime because the work is sensitive, custom, offline, or deeply tied to local files and policies.
+Others want their own runtime because the work is sensitive, custom, offline, performance-sensitive, or deeply tied to local files and policies.
 DaedalMap should support both without pretending they are the same use case.

 Where this goes next